← Back to Library

 KEY TAKEAWAYS / TL;DR

-• The Bagua (八卦) are eight three-line symbols — each a unique combination of Yin (⚋) and Yang (⚊) lines — that represent the eight fundamental forces of nature.
+• The Bagua (八卦) are eight three-line symbols — each a unique combination of Yin (⚋) and Yang (⚊) lines — that represent eight fundamental symbolic patterns in nature.

 • Two trigrams stacked together (6 lines total) create a hexagram (卦).
 All 64 hexagrams of the I Ching are derived from the 8 × 8 = 64 possible combinations of these trigrams.

-• The Bagua is applied across metaphysics: the I Ching uses them for divination, Feng Shui maps them to spatial directions, and Bazi associates them with familial archetypes and elemental energies.
+• The Bagua is applied across metaphysics: the I Ching uses them to organize hexagram readings, Feng Shui maps them to spatial directions, and Bazi associates them with familial archetypes and elemental symbolism.

 ORIGIN & HISTORY